Directory of Open Access Journals: History

 The Infrastructure Services for Open Access (IS4OA) C.I.C. was founded in 2012 in the UK as a community interest company by open access advocates Caroline Sutton and Alma Swan.
 It runs the DOAJ and, until 2017, the Open Citations Corpus.

 In a 2015 comparison with MEDLINE, PubMed Central, EMBASE and SCOPUS, DOAJ resulted to have the highest number of open access journals listed, but less than a half of them had actively published contents on DOAJ.

-There is a partnership DOAJ and OpenAIRE since October 2022.
+There is a partnership between DOAJ and OpenAIRE since October 2022.